 Quinoa is relatively low in calories.
 One cup of cooked Quinoa provides 222 calories.
 But of course, watch what you add to the mix however, as it is during the cooking process that most of the calories and fat will be added, depending on how you prepare it.

 While it is usually considered to be a whole grain, it is actually a seed, but can be prepared like whole grains such as rice or barley.

-For allergens see ingredients in BOLD.
+For allergens see ingredients in CAPITALS.

 While every care is taken to ensure that our product information is correct, food products and recipes are constantly being reformulated meaning that ingredients, allergens, dietary and nutritional content may change from time to time.
 Given this fact you should always read the product label and not rely solely on the information provided on web listings.